Crypho/cordova-plugin-secure-storage/README.md

 ## Introduction

-This plugin is for use with [Cordova](http://incubator.apache.org/cordova/) and allows your application to securely store secrets on  iOS & Android phones and Windows devices.
+This plugin is for use with [Apache Cordova](http://cordova.apache.org/) and allows your application to securely store secrets such as usernames, passwords, tokens, certificates or other sensitive information (strings) on iOS & Android phones and Windows devices.

 ### Supported platforms